Media Registration Process

 Rx Summit History

-The Rx Drug Abuse & Heroin Summit began in 2012 under the leadership of U.S. Rep. Harold “Hal” Rogers (KY) and in partnership with Operation UNITE (Unlawful Narcotics Investigations, Treatment, and Education, Inc.), a Kentucky-based collaborative addressing the opioid crisis.
+The Rx and Illicit Drug Summit, formerly the Rx Drug Abuse & Heroin Summit, began in 2012 under the leadership of U.S. Rep. Harold “Hal” Rogers (KY) and in partnership with Operation UNITE (Unlawful Narcotics Investigations, Treatment, and Education, Inc.), a Kentucky-based collaborative addressing the opioid crisis.
 Over 700 attendees and 100 speakers participated in the inaugural meeting, which today has grown to over 3,500 participants and 250 faculty and expert speakers.
 Prominent speakers include Presidents Donald J. Trump, Barack Obama and Bill Clinton, and a host of federal, state, and university leaders in healthcare and research.
 The Summit has gained international interest with countries such as Canada, New Zealand, Kenya, Lebanon, and Uganda taking part.

 In 2015, the Summit added a bipartisan Congressional Leaders’ Forum, Vision Sessions, Pre-Conference Workshops, Thought Leader Roundtables, and a collaboration with Project SAM (Smart Approach to Marijuana).
 In 2016, a “Life Counts Clock” counting estimated opioid-related deaths was instituted.
 In 2017, the Summit became part of the Institute for the Advancement of Behavioral Healthcare and in 2019 part of its successor, the Psychiatry & Behavioral Health Learning Network.
 The Rx Summit is part of the Learning Network’s portfolio of addiction events under the National Conference on Addiction Disorders brand.
 Since 2012, educational tracks have grown from five to twelve and include prescription practices, third party payer, and law enforcement and corrections.